plantec/OnBloc/README.md

 # OnBloc

 A shared layer on top of Bloc to design widgets.
-Album and Toplo are designed on top of ObBloc
+Album and Toplo are designed on top of OnBloc